medic/cht-docs/content/en/apps/guides/forum-offline.md

 1. Uncomment and set `WEBPASSWORD` to be a good password

-1. Edit `pi-hole-docker-compose.yml` so that it uses `host` mode by removing all ports and replace them with `network_mode: host` per the [Pi-Hole docker docs](https://docs.pi-hole.net/docker/DHCP/#docker-pi-hole-with-host-networking-mode).
+1. Edit `pi-hole-docker-compose.yml` so that it uses `host` mode by removing all ports and replace them with `network_mode: host` per the [Pi-hole docker docs](https://docs.pi-hole.net/docker/DHCP/#docker-pi-hole-with-host-networking-mode).
 The relevant section should look like this (it should not use `YOUR PASSWORD HERE` as the password):
       ```yml
           network_mode: host
           environment: